gizinski-jacek/odinbook-api/README.md

 Backend API for a small Facebook clone.

-For the frontend client go [here](https://github.com/gizinski-jacek/odinbook-client).
+For the Frontend client go [here](https://github.com/gizinski-jacek/odinbook-client).

 ## Table of contents